 Running along the southern edge of downtown Vancouver from Yaletown to the West End is False Creek.
 It’s a body of water with bridges over it and places of interest all around.

 If you like walks, leisurely bike rides and beautiful urban views, you’ll want to check out the False Creek Seawall.
 On the downtown Vancouver side of False Creek, in the Yaletown area, there is David Lam Park.
 On the other side, in Vancouver’s West End, is Sunset Beach.
 All are great outdoor places to enjoy.

 Another hotel in the Yaletown area is the OPUS Hotel (at 322 Davie Street).
 Within a few blocks of False Creek, but further into the middle of downtown, there is also the Executive Hotel Vintage Park (at 1379 Howe Street).

 English Bay Beach and Vancouver’s West End

-At the other end of False Creek from Yaletown is Vancouver’s West End and at the western edge of that district is English Bay and English Bay Beach.
+At the other end of False Creek from Yaletown is Vancouver’s West End and at the western edge of that district is English Bay Beach.
 The West End is home to Davie Street Village (which is the heart of Vancouver’s LGBTQ community), Sunset Beach, English Bay Beach and the start of Stanley Park.

 If you’re looking for hotels in the West End, the Sandman Suites at 1160 Davie Street is a good 3-star place to check out.
 The Sylvia Hotel at 1154 Gilford Street, meanwhile, is right by English Bay Beach in an early 20th century heritage building.
 Just a short walk from the eastern edge of Vancouver’s West End, there is also The Burrard Hotel at 1100 Burrard Street and the Sheraton Wall Centre at 1088 Burrard.

 Stanley Park is connected to the city via the seawall, which links up with both Coal Harbour and English Bay.
 Georgia Street also cuts right through the park on its way to the North Shore via the iconic Lions Gate Bridge.
 You can drive, walk and cycle all around the park, although there are special regulations this summer due to COVID-19.